 - 1/8 teaspoon fine sea salt

-- 1/2 cup room temperature decaf or regular coffee, or use room temperature water
+- 1/2 cup room temperature decaf or regular coffee, or water or use room temperature water

 - 1/2 teaspoon apple cider vinegar

-- Position a rack in the center of the oven.
+Position a rack in the center of the oven.
 Oil an 8-inch cake pan and line with parchment paper or use a flour/oil bakign spray to coat a bundt pan very well.